yogurt-foundation/yogurt-css-documentation/src/mix-blend.md

 ---
 id: mix-blend
 title: Mix Blend
-description: Utility for sets how an element's content should blend with its direct parent background.
+description: Utilities for sets how an element's content should blend with its direct parent background.
 layout: default
 ---